 The show starred notable actors George Peppard and Mr. T, but for me the real star of the show was the rifle they used every week to put the bad guys out of business, the Ruger Mini 14.

 In the late 1960s Bill Ruger and firearms designer James Sullivan designed the Mini 14 based on the M14 service rifle.
-It used a short stroke, gas piston and fed from a detachable box magazine.
+It used a short stroke, gas piston and was fed from a detachable box magazine.

 The Mini 14 Standard was first introduced in 1973 with the Ranch Rifle model coming in 1982.
 Ruger also produced a select-fire version of the Mini 14 called the AC-556 for military and police use.